Bilal is a freelance writer with a passion for finding out the truth behind conspiracies and global events.

 Why It's False

 According to a report by the Australian Health Department, the spread of COVID-19 has nothing to do with wireless technology.
-While all of the affects of wireless technology are not fully understood, no immunologist would ever suggest that 5G could destabilize the human immune system.
-It's well known that the virus mostly spreads through water droplets from coughing or sneezing, or by contact with contaminated surfaces, including hands or various other objects.
+While all of the effects of wireless technology are not fully understood, no immunologist would ever suggest that 5G could destabilize the human immune system.
+It's well known that the virus mostly spreads through water droplets from coughing or sneezing or by contact with contaminated surfaces, including hands or various other objects.

 The science is confusing, but the World Health Organization, noting decades of research, has found no significant health risks from low-level electromagnetic fields.
 Yet amid a broader tech backlash—against screens, against social media, against power consolidating in a handful of companies... faster than we can keep up or argue with... it’s just big enough to seem, to many, like the obvious explanation for so much being wrong.

 — Kaitlyn Tiffany (writer for "The Atlantic")